Linda Wolfe: Criticism

-Wolfe's book reviews appeared in the New York Times, the Washington Post.
-The Boston Globe, the Atlanta Journal-Constitution, the St. Petersburg Times, and elsewhere.
+Wolfe's book reviews appeared in the New York Times, the Washington Post, the Boston Globe, the Atlanta Journal-Constitution, the St. Petersburg Times, and elsewhere.
 Her involvement with the National Book Critics Circle began in 1976, the year it held its first Awards Ceremony.
 She served on the governing board from 1997 to 2002 and from 2005 to 2010.
 In 2011 she started a book review column for the website FabOverFifty.com.

 Early life and education

 Wolfe was born in Brooklyn, New York, and attended Antioch College and Brooklyn College, graduating from Brooklyn College in 1955.
 She received an M.A.from New York University in 1959.

 Personal life

 Wolfe's first marriage was to the magazine editor and film publicist Joseph Wolfe.
 Her second marriage was to psychologist Max Pollack.
-She had one daughter, Jessica Bernstein, and two stepdaughters, Deborah and Judith Pollack, as well as two granddaughters and two step-grandchildren.
+She had one daughter, Jessica Bernstein, and two stepdaughters, Deborah and Judith Pollack, as well as two granddaughters, Miriam and Rachel, and two step-grandchildren, Daniel and Emma.